A graphical framework for global optimization of mixed-integer nonlinear programs: DD Construction

 \subsection{Relaxed DD for Non-Separable Constraints}

-In this section, we consider a more general case for constructing DDs corresponding to a constraint of a MINLP, where the functions involved in the constraint are not separable.
-In the separable case discussed in Section~\ref{sub:separable}, the state values calculated for a node layer of the DD depend only on the state values of the nodes in the previous layer and the labels of the arcs in that layer, thereby satisfying a Markovian property.
-This property simplifies the construction of the DD.
+In this section, we outline the steps for constructing a DD that represents a relaxation of the constraint set $\mc{G} = \left\{\vc{x} \in \prod_{i=1}^{n} \mc{D}_i \, \middle| \, g(\vc{x}) \leq b \right\}$ where the underlying function $g(\vc{x})$ may contain non-separable terms.
+We refer to this general function form as ``non-separable'' since it encompasses models with separable functions as a special case.
+As noted in Section~\ref{sec:introduction}, the DD results presented in the literature \cite{davarnia:va:2020,davarnia:2021} have mainly been developed for cases where the functions involved in the constraints are separable, i.e., they can be written as $g(\vc{x}) = \sum_{i=1}^n g_i(x_i)$.
+In these cases, following the DD construction procedure in \cite{davarnia:va:2020,davarnia:2021}, the state values calculated for a node layer of the DD depend only on the state values of the nodes in the previous layer and the labels of the arcs in that layer, thereby satisfying a Markovian property.
+This property streamlines the construction of the DD.
 However, in the non-separable case, the state values calculated for a node layer can be impacted by the arc labels from any of the preceding layers, due to the interactions between variables in the non-separable terms.
-As a result, constructing a relaxed DD in this context is more challenging.
+As a result, constructing a relaxed DD in this context is significantly more challenging.
 In what follows, we illustrate the methods for constructing such relaxed DDs.
+These results also unify the methods developed in \cite{davarnia:va:2020} for discrete problems and \cite{davarnia:2021} for continuous problems, extending them to represent the mixed-integer case for a general MINLP.

 \begin{definition} Consider a DD $\mt{D} = (\mt{U}, \mt{A}, \mt{l}(.))$ with the variable ordering $1, \dotsc, n$.
 Given a layer $i \in [n]$ and a node $\mt{v} \in \mt{U}_i$, we define $\mt{A}_j(\mt{v})$ to be the set of arcs in arc layer $j \in [i-1]$ that lie on a path from the root node to node $\mt{v}$.
 Further, we define $\mc{D}_j(\mt{v}) = [\mc{D}_j(\mt{v}) \lb, \mc{D}_j(\mt{v}) \ub]$ for $j \in [i-1]$ to be \textit{the sub-domain of variable $x_j$ relative to node $\mt{v}$}.
 In this definition, the domain lower bound is calculated as $\mc{D}_j(\mt{v}) \lb = \min_{\mt{a} \in \mt{A}_j(\mt{v})} \{\mt{l}(\mt{a})\}$ and the domain upper bound is calculated as $\mc{D}_j(\mt{v}) \ub = \max_{\mt{a} \in \mt{A}_j(\mt{v})} \{\mt{l}(\mt{a})\}$. \end{definition}